-I have been teaching at the School for Contextual and Conceptual Practises for one semester now, and wanted to share some of the things that we’ve been up to.
+I have been teaching at The School of Conceptual and Contextual Practices for one semester now, and wanted to share some of the things that we’ve been up to.

 The first month we made efforts to get to know each other and to build a sense of community.
 We went on a study trip to the cultural and environmental collective Makvärket in the Danish countryside.
 It gave us a chance to cook for each other, to care for a fire, and walk and talk around the lake.
 We presented our work to each other and mapped our common interests on the wall of our space.
 I asked a lot of questions to understand the background and expectations on the school, and shared my intentions as the visiting professor for this year.
 And off we went.